-Sales of Provence rosé in the U.S. continue to grow at rates well ahead of the market.
-This is the result of several factors, including Provence rosé's recognized gold standard quality, the consumer's growing appreciation for the Mediterranean lifestyle, and dry rosé's versatility and food friendliness.
+Sales of premium rosé from Provence in the United States continue to grow at rates well ahead of the market.
+This is the result of several factors, including:

 U.S. retail statistics